The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Some Developments

+A magnetic Hamiltonian system is a Hamiltonian system defined by the magnetic symplectic form, and a controlled magnetic Hamiltonian (CMH) system on $T^*Q$ is a magnetic Hamiltonian system $(T^\ast Q,\omega_B,H)$ with external force $F$ and control $W$, where the magnetic symplectic form $\omega_B= \omega- \pi_Q^*B $ on $T^*Q$, and $\omega$ is the canonical symplectic form on $T^* Q$ and $B$ is a closed two-form on $Q$, and $F: T^*Q\rightarrow T^*Q$ is the fiber-preserving map, and $W\subset T^*Q$ is a fiber submanifold.
 We note that there is a magnetic term on the cotangent bundle of the Heisenberg group $\mathcal{H}$, which is related to a curvature two-form of a mechanical connection determined by the reduction of center action of the Heisenberg group $\mathcal{H}, $ see Marsden et al. \cite{mamipera98}, such that we can define a controlled magnetic Hamiltonian system with symmetry of the Heisenberg group $\mathcal{H}$, and study the regular point reduction of this system.
-A CMH system is also a RCH system, but its symplectic structure is given by a magnetic symplectic form.
-Thus, the set of the CMH systems is a subset of the RCH systems, and it is not complete under the regular point reduction.
-It is worthy of noting that it is different from the regular point reduction of a RCH system defined on a cotangent bundle with the canonical structure, it reveals the deeper relationship of the intrinsic geometrical structures of the RCH systems.
+Since a CMH system is also a RCH system, but its symplectic structure is given by a magnetic symplectic form.
+Thus, the set of the CMH systems is a subset of the set of the RCH systems, and the set of the CMH systems with symmetries is also a subset of the set of the RCH systems with symmetries, and the subset is not complete under the regular point reduction of the RCH system.
+It is worthy of noting that it is different from the regular point reduction of an RCH system defined on a cotangent bundle with the canonical structure, the regular point reduction of a CMH system reveals the deeper relationship of the intrinsic geometrical structures of the RCH systems on a cotangent bundle.
 See Wang \cite{wa15a} for more details.